-One of the biggest problems faced by event caterers over the past few years has been the inflation busting rises in pitch fees for events.
-This is usually due to tendering processes which, if not thought out properly tend to favour the event organiser and push up costs for caterers, often to a level that can make it difficult to turn a profit.
+One of the biggest problems faced by event caterers over the years has been the rises in pitch fees for events.
+This is usually due to tendering processes which, if not thought out properly tend to favour the organiser and push up costs for caterers, often to a level that can make it difficult to turn a profit.

 On this page we’ll take you through NCASS’s golden rules for tendering for catering pitches at events.
 Give yourself the best chance of turning a decent profit and read on.